 I love the fact that the tour consists of local experts that monitor the weather and decide on the best spot each particular night with the highest chances of seeing the lights.

-They also have really fun guides, that provide hot chocolate, biscuits and quick photography lessons on how to best capture the lights on film.
+They also have really fun guides, a small group experience, that provide hot chocolate, biscuits and quick photography lessons on how to best capture the lights on film.

 + if you don’t see the lights you’re able to reschedule as many times as you’d like :)

 You can read all about and secure your spot on the tour here.

 TOP THINGS TO DO IN ICELAND IN NOVEMBER 2021

 Here are a few ideas for awesome things to do in Iceland in November!

 We hope it inspires you or helps you in making your Iceland holiday unforgettable!

 We have also handpicked the best day tours from Reykjavik and you can see the list here.

 Icelandic food has remained a mystery to the world until very recently.
 Make sure that you get to know our true local cuisine during your stay in Iceland.
 As Reykjavik is the cultural hub of Iceland, that’s where you will find the best selection of restaurants and authentic Icelandic foods with a modern twist.